External Quality Regulation

 - 7 x Other Social Care Service

-- The Dental inspection schedule will run from 4th July to 15th July.
+- The Dental inspection schedule ran from 4 July to 15 July.

 - 13 x Dental Practices

-- The General Practice inspection schedule will run from 26th July to 21st September
+- The General Practice inspection schedule began on 26 July and will run to 31 October.

 - 13 x GP Practices

-- The Mental Health Sector inspection will begin 1st August.
+- The Mental Health Sector inspection ran during the week commencing 1 August.

-- The Hospice Sector inspection will begin week commencing 19th September.
+- The Hospice Care Sector inspection will begin week commencing 31 October.

-DHSC are working across Manx Care to co-develop the assessment frameworks and establish the necessary guidance, so that all services who are being inspected know what to expect and feel supported and confident in the process, as well as understanding its purpose.
+DHSC have been working across Manx Care to co-develop the assessment frameworks and establish the necessary guidance, so that all services who are being inspected know what to expect and feel supported and confident in the process, as well as understanding its purpose.

 What services will be inspected and why?

 Private services that do not receive Manx Care funding will not be inspected by the CQC during these initial baseline inspections.
-However, if they are registered under Regulation of Care Act 2013 (ROCA) they will be inspected as usual by the IOMDHSC Registration and Inspection unit.
-Further discussions are already underway to look into ways to include independent services in the approach for the future.
+However, if they are registered under Regulation of Care Act 2013 (ROCA) they will be inspected as usual by the DHSC Registration and Inspection Team and further discussions are already progressing to include the inspection of all independent services in the future.